kidlat2024/kidlat/README.md

 # Kidlat Hugo Theme

-Kidlat is a low-bandwidth, text-only Hugo theme.
+Kidlat is a low-bandwidth, text-only [Hugo](https://gohugo.io) theme.

-This theme is verified to work with [Hugo](https://gohugo.io) versions v0.112.7–v0.121.2.
+This theme is verified to work with Hugo versions v0.112.7–v0.121.2.

 ## Features

+- Super lightweight
 - Responsive layout
-- Light and dark mode (determined by device's OS setting)
+- Auto light/dark mode (determined by device's OS setting)
 - No framework
 - No javascript
 - Full-text RSS feed